apache/pekko/docs/src/main/paradox/mailboxes.md

  5. If the dispatcher requires a mailbox type as described above then the mapping for that requirement will be used to determine the mailbox type to be used.
- 6. The default mailbox `akka.actor.default-mailbox` will be used.
+ 6. The default mailbox `pekko.actor.default-mailbox` will be used.

 ## Mailbox configuration examples